benrules2/insta2000/README.md

 # Contributing

-This project is a proof-of-concept from a hackathon but has room for growth.
-If you'd like to contribute:
+This project is a proof-of-concept but would be fun to expand on!
+I'm open to suggestions and collaborations.
+Feel free to open issues or start a discussion!
+If there's enough interest, I can create a Discord server for more interactive discussions.

+If you want to contribute, please:

 1. Fork the repository.
 2. Create a new branch for your feature (git checkout -b feature-branch).
 3. Submit a pull request (PR) with a description of your changes.

-I'm open to suggestions and collaborations.
-Feel free to open issues or start a discussion!
-If there's enough interest, I can create a Discord server for more interactive discussions.

-Would love to see where we can take this project together!